praveek/launch.en/help/extension-dev/modules/action-types.md

 An action type library module is intended to take an action--any action.
 What this action does is entirely up to you.
 Do you want to send a beacon, show an offer, thank the user for visiting, save a cookie, or open a support chat?

+>[!NOTE]
+>
+>This document assumes you are familiar with library modules and how they are integrated in Platform Launch extensions.
+See the overview on the [library module format](./format.md) for an introduction to their implementation before returning to this guide.

 For example, if you wanted to show an alert thanking the user for visiting our site, your module may look like this:

 ```js